Maymol Rocky

-Maymol Rocky (born 19 May 1984) is an Indian football manager and former footballer and currently the head coach of the India women's under-20 football team.
+Maymol Nedugadan Rocky (born 19 May 1984) is an Indian football manager and former footballer and currently the head coach of the India women's under-20 football team.
 She was the first female coach to be appointed the head coach of India women's national football team.

+Early life

+Maymol hailed from Kerala, and grew up in Dabolim in Goa.

 Career

 Maymol started her sports career in Athletics.
 She also developed a love for football, and in 2000 represented Goa in the National Championships.
 The next year, Maymol made her International debut for the Indian Women's Senior Team as a right back.
 Her first international tournament was Asian Football Confederation Women's Championship 2001 held in Chinese Taipei when she was only 17 years.
 Maymol continued playing till 2012.